 Stomach Cancer

-Stomach cancer is a common form of cancer in Hong Kong.
-It is the No.4 killer among cancers with nearly 1,000 new cases every year.
-The rate of stomach cancer rises along with age.
-The average age of stomach cancer patients is about 65, but the number of young patient has increased significantly in recent years.
+Stomach cancer is one of the top ten leading cancer in Hong Kong, with around 1000 new cases annually.
+The incidence rate of stomach cancer rises along with age but the number of young patient has increased significantly in recent years.

 The early symptoms of stomach cancer are not obvious.
-Many patients consider them as stomach upset and take them lightly so that treatment is delayed.
+Many patients consider them as stomach upset and take them lightly so that diagnosis and treatment are delayed.
 Therefore, more than half of the patients have their cancer already spread to other tissues and turned to advanced stage when they discover the illness and undergo treatment.

 To prevent stomach cancer, you should start with your diet, eat more fresh fruits and vegetables and less preserved food.
+Remember to quit smoking and drinking.
 You should pay special attention if you have symptoms like persistent indigestion and loss of appetite.

 1

 Gene mutation (change of the gene) of stomach tissues cells resulted in malignant transformation of cells.
-The etiology of stomach cancer is so far uncertain.
+The etiology of stomach cancer is so far uncertain, but cancer formation could be hastened by H pylori and Epstein-Barr virus (EBV) infection.

 2